remydagostino/elm-template/README.md

 under `assets/*`.
 It is left to you to perform sprite-sheeting and other optimizations if you need them.

-`./frontend/css/modules` is the css for all the rest of your site.
-All css is processed using [autoprefixer] as well as [postcss-import] and [postcss-assets].
-These files are served from `styles/*`.
-The default autoprefixer configuration is used but you can obviously change this in the server code.
-If you are going to be using stylesheets heavilly in your project you might want to consider using a few more postcss plugins.

-`./frontend/css/core` contains "above the fold" styles for your app.
-This should only ever contain the minimal amount of css necessary to make your application not look horrible while it loads.
-Only the `core.css` file will be processed.
-Assets that need to be loaded before the page is loaded should be in this folder also.
-The css is processed with the same toolchain used for your other modules but you should inline any assets you are using here.

 `./frontend/elm` is where your Elm code goes.
 Fill it up! `main.elm` is the entry-point to your app.
 The compiled elm code is minified in production.